oicr-gsi/djerba/README.md

 Djerba development originated with the [cbioportal_tools](https://github.com/oicr-gsi/cbioportal_tools) project (also known as Janus).
 This included creation of data folders for cBioPortal.

-As of September 2020, the scope of Djerba has expanded to include ShinyReport.
-Relevant code from `cbioportal_tools` will be ported to the `djerba` repository and further developed to support cBopPortal.
-Meanwhile, additional code will be developed to handle output for ShinyReport.
+As of September 2020, the scope of Djerba has expanded to include [Elba](https://github.com/oicr-gsi/Elba) (previously known as ShinyReport), a reporting tool developed at OICR.
+Input data and processing requirements for the two reporting types will overlap significantly, so they are to be handled by the same software repository.

 Development progress is documented in [CHANGELOG.md](./CHANGELOG.md).